In Latvia, the Labor Code and the Constitution are the primary sources of employment law, regulating various aspects of

 Labor Law, 2002 (as amended), §§ 149-152

-The current minimum monthly wage for employees in Latvia is 430 euros.
+The current minimum monthly wage for employees in Latvia is 430 euros per month.

 Pregnant employees are entitled to 112 calendar days of maternity leave, divided as evenly as possible between pre- and postnatal leave.
 A woman who has initiated pregnancy-related care at a medical facility by the 12th week of pregnancy and continued the care throughout her pregnancy and who suffers medical complications or gives birth to two or more children qualifies for 14 days’ additional maternity leave.
 On return from maternity leave, an employee is entitled to return to her previous or an equivalent position.